 How is the sample collected for testing?

-A sterile swab may be used to collect cells or pus from a superficial wound site.
-From deeper wounds, aspirations of fluid into a syringe and/or a tissue biopsy are the optimal specimens to allow for the recovery of aerobic and anaerobic bacteria.
+A sterile swab may be used to collect cells or from a superficial wound site.
+From deeper wounds, aspirations of fluid into a syringe and/or a tissue are the optimal specimens to allow for the recovery of and bacteria.

 Is any test preparation needed to ensure the quality of the sample?